Buy your two-wheeler insurance in 60 seconds!⚡

 • Ensure all the photos and videos are clear, as you will have to share these media files with the surveyor when accessing damages.

 Next, the insurer arranges for an inspector or surveyor to assess the damages during the vehicle inspection process.
-You are advised to provide accurate & precise information during the inspection.
+Make sure you provide accurate & precise information during the inspection.
 Further, the surveyor will submit the assessment report to the insurance company.

-Next, send your bike to the nearest garage for repairs.
-If you have chosen cashless repairs, send it to an authorized network garage, while if you have selected reimbursement repairs, you can send your damaged bike to any garage in your locality.
+Next, take your bike to the nearest network garage for cashless repairs.
+However, if you have opted for reimbursement repairs, take your bike to any garage in your locality.
+Also, make sure to keep all the repair receipts & bills for submission.

 The insurance company decides the claim amount based on the surveyor report and repair estimate.
 The claims are settled directly with the network garage in case of cashless repairs.
-However, the repairing expenses are reimbursed to your authorized bank account if it is a reimbursement settlement process.
+However, for reimbursements, the expenses will be credited to your registered bank account.

 Things to Keep in Mind When Your Bike is Damaged in Cyclone